Learn the steps for a lace dress refashion. Turn a lace dress into a stunning top with this DIY sewing tutorial!

 Usually when I refashion I reuse more of the original, but I only reused the hem and all the fabric.
 I cut the skirt into the top and made the flare at the bottom of the skirt into the peplum.
 I cut the sleeves from the bodice.
 The fabric really inspired me when I was working on this project.

 I lined the top with a matching off-white muslin.
 It was a lucky match I had in my stash.
 When I first finished the peplum was longer and had a hi-lo hem, but I didn’t like the top at all.
 I threw it aside for a couple of days and then revisited it.
 I cut the peplum shorter and sewed a new hem.
-This is how to hem lace.
+This is how to sew lace and how to hem lace.

 Don’t miss all these other dress refashions!